Encouraging Customer Enrollment in Demand Response & DER Programs

 In its most recent Broadband Progress Report, the FCC says that approximately 19 million Americans lack access to broadband internet service.
 The U.S. has a population of about 329.5 million people, so that means only 0.3% don’t have broadband access.

 Location plays an important role in whether households can access and afford broadband.
-The District of Columbia stands out as one of the easiest places for people to get the broadband services they need to make DER initiatives and demand response programs effective.
+The District of Columbia stands out as one of the easiest places for people to get the broadband services they need to make DER initiatives and demand flexibility programs effective.
 A utility company serving customers in Montana, however, will encounter challenges related to lack of access, slow speeds, and high prices.

 What can utility companies do to make broadband and WiFi easier for all people to afford?
 Lobbying for accessible nationwide WiFi is one possible solution.